tomclemente/ratingsuite/README.md

 ## Git Versioning

-Clone the project from scratch
+Clone the project from scratch.
 ```
 git clone https://github.com/tomclemente/ratingsuite
 ```

-Get latest data from the repo
+Get the latest data from the repo.
 ```
 git pull
 ```